-How to Hide the Menu Bar on External Secondary Displays in OS X Mavericks
+How to Hide the Menu Bar on External Secondary Displays in Mac OS X

 OS X provides a setting to hide the external display menu bar (or show it, if it’s hidden for some reason) if you don’t like it and the whole dimming indicator thing, though the wording of the setting doesn’t offer much hint that it has anything to do with menu bars or secondary screens.

-Disable the Menu Bar on External Displays in OS X Mavericks
+Disable the Menu Bar on External Displays in OS X Mavericks, Yosemite, El Capitan

 This will remove the menu bar from the external display completely, including the translucent display focus indicator: